 Treatment for cloacal anomalies

 Every child’s treatment plan is individualized, based on the patient’s needs and severity of disorder, utilizing cutting-edge technology and the latest research.
 Surgery will be necessary to repair the deformity.
 Our Pediatric Surgery team will work in collaboration with other surgical specialties, including Pediatric Urology, Pediatric Orthopedics and Gynecology.
 Often, corrective procedures will need to be performed in stages, depending on whether the urethra and vagina are in-tact or need to be created.
 Usually, a reconstruction of the bowel is necessary.
-University of Michigan surgeons specialize in minimally invasive techniques whenever possible.
+Michigan Medicine surgeons specialize in minimally invasive techniques whenever possible.
 Learn more about pediatric surgery at Mott Children’s Hospital.
 Depending on how much intestine needed to be removed, your child may have varying levels of long-term care needs.
 More mild cases generally have a favorable long-term outlook.
 These children usually have excellent bladder control, normal sexual development and function, and a near normal pattern of bowel movements.
 Many children may require ongoing care from a stooling and urinary bladder management program, and additional medical and surgical interventions to improve their quality of life.
 Once your child is a part of our Colorectal Program we will follow them throughout childhood and into early adult life to ensure the best possible quality of life.

 Discover the Michigan Difference in pediatric colorectal surgical care.